Variable Data Printing Guide

 - Data sheet: a spreadsheet of values to merge, one record per row.

-Our software merges these during print production, inserting the correct line of data onto each piece automatically—no manual editing needed.
+Our software merges these during print production, inserting the correct line of data onto each piece automatically - no manual editing needed.
+This works across a wide range of products, from single-sheet prints to multi-page formats such as stapled booklets and wiro bound books.

 | Name |